-Eddie holds a Ph.D. in Sociology from University of Washington, has been married for 28 years with two grown children.
+Eddie holds a PhD in sociology from the University of Washington and has been married for 28 years with two grown children.

-I wholeheartedly believe that technology has the ability to be the great field leveller we've been looking for.
-Access to the internet and all of its vast resources, the ability to produce professional documents, the ability to create innovative, creative videos in a matter of minutes, to connect with anyone, anywhere at anytime, and so on.
+I wholeheartedly believe that technology can be the great field leveler we've been looking for: access to the internet and all of its vast resources, the ability to produce professional documents, the ability to create innovative, creative videos in a matter of minutes, to connect with anyone, anywhere at any time, and so on.
 Technology, and our use of it, has changed everything.
-I imagine the pace of change and the vast possibilities will only speed up and become more and more mind boggling.
+I imagine the pace of change and the vast possibilities will only speed up and become more and more mind-boggling.

-For me digital fluency has multiple meanings and subtle contexts.
+For me, digital fluency has multiple meanings and subtle contexts.
 Words like eloquence, articulacy, confidence, ease, and effortlessness are synonyms for fluency.
 It is about embracing the meaning and intent of those words as we strongly encourage girls and women to make digital their own . . . to become digitally fluent.
-What's the connection and why does this matter?
-Two key points.
-First, it is still a new, uncharted area so women have an opportunity to get out in front of this area and innovate.
-Secondly, most digital success or innovation is reliant on design thinking and research
+What is the connection and why does this matter?

 So get digitally fluent, get out ahead of what is coming, support one another in this digital-innovation race, and continue to demand that inclusion and access be simply a given.